Jessica Biel Seen Laughing & Cuddling With Justin Timberlake In Sweet Birthday Post

 Celebrating my birthday in style… and by that I mean, in pajamas.
 I made Justin PROMISE not to sing Happy Birthday to me, so he improvised.
 Sorry you can’t hear it, but I’m still laughing ????.
 Thank you, you wonderful human, for really listening to me, and for throwing my kinda party.
 And thank YOU ALL for the birthday wishes.
 Feeling the love.

-The tall cake has only three candles in descending size atop it.
+The tall cake has only three candles in descending size on top of it.

-It appears that the family dessert was held on a patio that overlooks a pool area in the couple’s home.
-The stunning indoor and outdoor area is backlit with blue light, creating a serene scene as a backdrop for the actress’s birthday festivities.
+It appears that the family dessert was held on a patio overlooking a pool area in the couple’s home.
+The stunning indoor and outdoor area is backlit with blue light, creating a serene scene as a backdrop for the actress’ birthday festivities.

-Lush foliage borders the pool area and a set of string lights is seen in the top right-hand corner of the photo.
-Several lounge chairs and a pool umbrella are located near the pool area.
+Lush foliage borders the pool area, and a set of string lights is seen in the top right-hand corner of the photo.
+Several lounge chairs and a pool umbrella are located near the pool.

-In the caption to all three pics, Jessica said she made her singing superstar husband promise not to sing the song “Happy Birthday” to her so he improvised, which she said created the happy reaction in the first photo.
+In the caption to the upload, Jessica said that she made her superstar husband promise not to sing “Happy Birthday” to her, so he improvised which created the happy reaction in the first photo.

 In the second pic, Justin is seen cuddling his wife, who is seated.
 He is standing above her while she leans into his chest in an intimate display of affection.

 The third pic features the couple clapping.
 Jessica’s head is thrown back and a big smile is on her face.
-The couple’s only son Silas was not seen in the sweet pics.
+The couple’s only son, Silas, is not seen in the sweet pics.

 Fans appeared to love the display of love between the couple.
 The post has been liked over 309,000 times thus far.